atxrenegade/milestone_blog_post/jsBlogPost.md

-ES Modules and the Module Pattern
+## ES Modules and the Module Pattern

-Modules are pieces of data and functions goruped together for , this allows to organize our code by breaking it down into more visibe pieces
+In early days of web programming, when the internet still consisted of primarily static web pages, js code was limited to single lines embedded in html to assemble web components.(-XXX confirm this) As it has slowly taken on a new role and expanded functionality to both front and back end development, and non-browser applications, javascript programs have increased in size and complexity, and with it the demand for a consistent load pattern for the use of multiple js files and resources within the same program.
+As our js files expand in size breaking code down into modules allow us to organize our code into smaller modular pieces, making programs easier to read, scale, debug, reuse components, implement a separation of concerns, and honor the privilege of least exposure, by encapsulating variables and methods into public and private interfaces.

+### The Classic Module pattern ********* TO DO
+ what is the Common JS format used for, origination, what is the AMD and UMD format used for, origination

+ why was ES created?
+TO DO

+The classic module pattern - use and origination - TO DO modules - grouping, state, access control to private data

-They are many differnt ways to group fucntions and data such as namspacing,......., but in order in order for module to fit the characteristics of the classic module pattern Kyle reminds us our must have these three characteristics:
+In order a for module to fit the characteristics of the classic module pattern Kyle  Simpson (You Don't Know JS) reminds us that it display the following characteristics:

-1. an outer scope from function that runs at least once,
+1. an outer scope from that runs at least once,
 2. an inner scope that has at least one piece of hidden information
 3. must return a reference to at least one function that has closure over a hidden module state

-(Simpson, Kyle, 2018, p.85)

-My syntax example of the module pattern:
+Below is a syntax example I have create of the classic module pattern in from my experimental app for scopes, modules and closures, it includes the use of a function expression storing an IIFE that returns a public interface through its inner function by uses closure to make the return object keys storing stateful data.

 ```
 // ./modules/cache.js